sentinel-seed/sentinel/packages/jetbrains/README.md

 API keys are stored securely using the IDE's built-in credential storage (PasswordSafe).

-Without an API key, the plugin uses heuristic analysis (~50% accuracy).
+- Without an API key: Heuristic analysis (~50% accuracy)
-With an API key (or Ollama), semantic analysis provides ~90% accuracy.
+- With an API key or Ollama: Semantic analysis (~90% accuracy)

 ## Keyboard Shortcuts